 |Credits||Tuition Per Credit||Total Tuition|

-Post Secondary Programs (Spring / Summer Terms Only)
+Post Secondary Programs (Spring / Summer Term Only)

 |Credits||Tuition Per Credit||Total Tuition|